seedship/undercut/README.md

 # undercut
-An implementation of a game theory game I conceptualized
+An implementation of a game theory game I conceptualized.